PaperPrototype/voxels-unity-course/04 - Noise/english.md

 	//...
 ```

-I get some noise, but the noise is given in the range of -1 to 1.
-We do a bunch of math until we get a range of floorHeight to maxHeight.
+We sample some noise.
+The noise starts out in the range of -1 to 1.
+We do a bunch of math until we get a range of `floorHeight` to `maxHeight`.
 I did my best to illustrate the math with comments, and it really isn't complicated at all.

 With this awesome method you can now edit the `IsSolid` method to the following: